rust-lang/cargo/src/doc/src/commands/cargo-bench.md

 <dd class="option-desc">Number of parallel jobs to run.
 May also be specified with the
 <code>build.jobs</code> <a href="../reference/config.html">config value</a>.
 Defaults to
 the number of logical CPUs.
 If negative, it sets the maximum number of parallel jobs to the number of logical CPUs plus provided value.
+If a string <code>default</code> is provided, it sets the value back to defaults.
 Should not be 0.</dd>